 • Eye/lid infection/inflammation

-Many patients have tried, without success, to address their dry/watery Eye symptoms for many years.
+Many patients have tried, without success, to address their dry/watery/allergy eye symptoms for many years.
 Probably trying some of the many drops, either prescribed or off the shelf.
 In many cases these have given little or no relief.

 Here is a real life example of a a successful treatment for a lid condition, the patient, a contact lens wearer, had found lenses becoming increasing uncomfortable over years, even having to attend an eye hospital while abroad, trying many different dry eye drops or having new lenses prescribed didn't help.
 Below are images taken before and after specific treatment that not only resolved the lid appearance but solved the contact lens discomfort problems as well.